-The Quick access feature in Windows 10 provides a convenient way to access folders that you frequently use by pinning them.
-In some situations, the pinned shortcuts in Quick access get stuck and unable to remove or unpin them.
+The Quick Access feature in Windows 10/11 provides a convenient way to access folders you frequently use by pinning them.
+However, in some situations, the pinned shortcuts in Quick Access get stuck, and you cannot remove or unpin them.

 Option 1: Create a new folder in the old location, and then Unpin it